jansbecker/ase-2023/README.md

-# Providing Evidence for Correct and Timely Functioning of Software Safety Mechanisms
+# Evaluation Model for "Providing Evidence for Correct and Timely Functioning of Software Safety Mechanisms"

-## Description
 This repository contains the evaluation model for the paper

 Jan Steffen Becker, Björn Koopmann and Ingo Stierand: *"Providing Evidence for Correct and Timely Functioning of Software Safety Mechanisms"*, submitted to FMICS 2022